kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 There are similarities in steps in both approaches.
 The key difference is that this page explains how to provide a custom Python version through the custom image.
 The blog post provides Python dependencies in a virtual environment for EMR.

-The approach of providing a custom image is applies to EMR *Serverless*.
+The approach of providing a custom image applies to EMR *Serverless*.
 On EMR it would be worth considering [using a custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html), as an alternative to using [bootstrap actions](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html).
 This has not been explored nor tested as yet.

 ### EMR Serverless already has Python installed.
 Why do we need a custom Python version?